-If a student withdraws from the University or from individual courses, tuition will be prorated based on the date the Registrar receives written notification from the student.
+If a student withdraws from the University or from individual courses, tuition will be prorated based on the date the Registrar receives written notification from the advisor.
 See the current Schedule of Tuition, Fees, and Refunds on the University website.
 Fees are not refundable.
-Room and board are prorated to the time of departure.